Internal

 2. Explain the functional physiology of the above systems and describe how the systems interact with each other and those learnt in BI1AP3 Anatomy and Physiology to produce the overall structure and function of a human

-3. Apply your understanding of the underlying physiology to diagnose and treat various clinical conditions
+3. Apply your understanding of the underlying physiology to consider various clinical conditions

 4. Apply your understanding of physiology to investigate differences due to patient diversity